 Using medicines for motion sickness

-Medicines can be used to prevent or treat motion sickness, although many of them have the unwanted side effect of making you sleepy.
-Talk to your doctor about what is best for you if you think you need medicine for motion sickness.
+Medicines can be used to prevent or treat motion sickness, although many of them cause drowsiness.
+Talk to a healthcare professional to decide if you should take medicines for motion sickness.
 Commonly used medicines are diphenhydramine (Benadryl), dimenhydrinate (Dramamine), and scopolamine.

 Motion sickness is more common in children ages 2 to 12 years old.

 Some medicines used to prevent or treat motion sickness are not recommended for children.
 Talk to your healthcare professional about medicines and correct dosing of medicines for motion sickness for children.
 Only give the recommended dosage.